ferstl/depgraph-maven-plugin/README.md

 Such graphs give a higher-level overview of a project, i.e. they show better which "frameworks" used by a maven project.

 ### Aggregated Graphs

-The goals [`depgraph:aggregate`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-mojo.html) and [`depgraph:aggregate-by-groupid`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-by-groupid-mojo.html) create aggregated dependency graphs on the root of a multi-module project.
+The goals [`depgraph:aggregate`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-mojo.html) and [`depgraph:aggregate-by-groupid`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-by-groupid-mojo.html) create aggregated dependency graphs on the root of a multimodule project.
 They show the **union** of all the modules' dependencies by omitting redundant edges.
-Here is an example of an aggregated graph, which connects the parent project and its modules with dotted black arrows (the `sub-parent` and its `module-3` were excluded from the graph for clarity):
+Here is an example of an aggregated graph, which connects the parent project and its modules with dotted black arrows ( the `sub-parent` and its `module-3` were excluded from the graph for clarity):

 ![Aggregated dependency graph](src/doc/aggregated.png)

 The goal [`depgraph:aggregate-by-groupid`](https://ferstl.github.io/depgraph-maven-plugin/aggregate-by-groupid-mojo.html) does the same for the group IDs of all modules and their dependencies.

 ### Graphs from Arbitrary Artifacts

 The goal [`depgraph:for-artifact`](https://ferstl.github.io/depgraph-maven-plugin/for-artifact-mojo.html) creates a dependency graph for an arbitrary artifact.
 This goal can be executed without a Maven project at any place:

 ![Arbitrary Artifact](src/doc/for-artifact.png)

 ### Reactor graph

-The goal [`depgraph:reactor`](https://ferstl.github.io/depgraph-maven-plugin/reactor-mojo.html) creates a dependency graph for the build reactor of a multi-module project:
+The goal [`depgraph:reactor`](https://ferstl.github.io/depgraph-maven-plugin/reactor-mojo.html) creates a dependency graph for the build reactor of a multimodule project:

 ![Build Reactor](src/doc/reactor.png)

 ### Styling